Motorcycles Shuts Off While Riding? 6 Known Issues (Explained)

 If you’re on the freeway or highway when your bike loses power (like me), use the momentum you have to switch lanes into the shoulder.
 Another reason to not slam on the brakes.

-It may also be a good idea to ride in the outside lanes and only use insides for passing, for this very reason.
+It may also be a good idea to ride in the outside lanes and only use the insides for passing.

 It might be tempting to immediately hop off your bike and begin crawling under it to see why it shut off, but this is ill-advised, especially if you’re on the highway.